Institute of Social Ecology (University of Natural Resources and Life Sciences, Vienna)

 … and more

-Nicolas’ online lectures
+Nicolas’ online lecture

 How does International Trade of food and biomass products affect the environment, deforestation and other ecosystems?
 Different narratives, data to make your own opinion, and policy options.